J-O-B/portfolio/README.md

 ## Personal Portfolio

 Welcome to my first milestone project!
 For this project, I chose to create a personal portfolio.
 My
-    the reasoning for this selection is based on the fact that I can use this project to come back to as I progress through [Code Institute](https://codeinstitute.net) and display my work in the "Projects"
-    section of this page.
+    reasoning for this selection is based on the fact that I can use this project to come back to as I progress through [Code Institute](https://codeinstitute.net) and display my work in the "Projects" section of this page.

 After researching full stack developer portfolios online (Google and YouTube), I noticed almost all developers implement a single page design.
 I like this design and chose to follow what seems to be the "norm" in this category.

+This project on-top of being a milestone project also serves as a real world project.
+I recently purchased a domain, which I will host this project on, however, I will wait to deploy this project on such a live environment until a later date where I may restrict access to items such as my CV.

 ### Table of contents:
 1. [Description](#Description),